jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_collections.md

-## Collections not supported where the SQL Server host is Linux
+## Collections not supported when monitoring SQL Server 2017
-See [Partial support for monitoring SQL Server vNext hosted on Linux][sqlserver_unix_partialsupport].
+See [Partial support for monitoring SQL Server 2017][sqlserver_unix_partialsupport].